jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/opsworks.md

 >with Chef recipes using Chef Solo.
 This allows you to automate tasks such as installing packages and programming
 >languages or frameworks, configuring software, and more.

+## Under the Hood

+- In OpsWorks, you will be provisioning a stack and layers.
+- The stack is the top-level AWS OpsWorks Stacks entity.
+It represents a set of instances that you want to manage collectively, typically because they have a common purpose such as serving PHP applications.
+- In addition to serving as a container, a stack handles tasks that apply to the group of instances as a whole, such as managing applications and cookbooks.
+- Every stack contains one or more layers, each of which represents a stack component, such as a load balancer or a set of application servers.
+As you work with AWS OpsWorks Stacks layers, keep the following in mind:
+- Each layer in a stack must have at least one instance and can optionally have multiple instances.
+- Each instance in a stack must be a member of at least one layer, except for registered instances.
+You cannot configure an instance directly, except for some basic settings such as the SSH key and hostname.
+You must create and configure an appropriate layer, and add the instance to the layer.

 ## OpsWorks vs. CloudFormation